 Choosing the right squid jig

 It can be an overwhelming task to visit your local tackle store and select a squid jig.
 The choice of brands, colours, patterns, sizes, weights, rattles and UV glows are almost endless.
-For most part the weights of squid jigs start at 2.5g and go up to 4g.
+For the most part weights of squid jigs start at 2.5 grams and go up to 4.5 grams.
 I have been sticking to brightly coloured squid jigs going with oranges, pinks and glow whites.

 Squid hotspots around Melbourne & Victoria

-Many areas in Port Phillip Bay and Western port and around the Mornington Peninsula.
-Areas such as Rye, Frankston, Sorrento, Blairgowrie, Portsea, Queenscliff, Geelong, Williamstown, Altona, and Werribee
+There are many areas in Port Phillip Bay, Western Port, Mornington Peninsula and Corio Bay.
+Areas such as Rye, Frankston, Sorrento, Blairgowrie, Mount Martha, Flinders, Portsea, Ricketts Point, Queenscliff, Geelong, Williamstown, Altona, and Werribee.

 If you have any further ideas then please share them by sending your ideas to firstname.lastname@example.org or if you would like to send us pics of your kids fishing we would love to add them to the page.